UCL/Pain.Impact.Measures/ELSA Models/CFA-supplementary-material.md

 #### Estimator

-With regards to the estimator, some (although dated) suggestions point to generalized least squares estimation procedure (Spector & Fleishman, 1998; Muthen, 1978, 1988).
-The choice for the GLS estimator comes from Fleishman (1998) and Muthen (1978, 1988).
+With regards to the estimator, some (although dated) suggestions point to generalized least squares estimation procedure [Spector & Fleishman, 1998; Muthen, 1978, 1988](#references).
+The choice for the GLS estimator comes from [Fleishman (1998)](#references) and [Muthen (1978, 1988)](#references).
 Arguably ML estimation is a more appropriate and accurate method for factor analysis with binary data than other methods, such as PCA or PAF, because it makes fewer assumptions about the distribution of the data.
 More recent methodological papers suggest WLSM (mean adj weighted least square - see e.g. mplus) which do not assume a particular distribution.

 #### Tetra- vs Polychoric correlations